 In addition, before awarding a TLR1, the relevant body must be satisfied that the sustained, additional responsibility referred to in paragraph 20.1 includes line management responsibility for a significant number of people.

-From 1st September 2025, relevant bodies may determine the value of any existing or new TLR1 and TLR2 payment, based on the proportion of the TLR the teacher is undertaking - i.e. the proportion of the full-time equivalent responsibility.
+From 1st September 2026, relevant bodies must determine the value of any existing or new TLR1 and TLR2 payment, based on the proportion of the TLR the teacher is undertaking - i.e. the proportion of the full-time equivalent responsibility.
 Where a part-time teacher is taking on the responsibilities associated with a TLR1 or TLR 2, relevant bodies are no longer mandated to utilise the pro-rata principle (as defined at paragraph 40.1) when determining the value of the TLR1 or TLR 2 payment.
 Equally, a part-time TLR may be awarded to a full-time teacher where the responsibilities are being shared with another teacher.
 For the avoidance of doubt, relevant bodies must act fairly and appropriately when determining the value of a TLR1 or TLR2 payment.
 Please refer to Section 3, paragraph 50 for further guidance.

-From 1st September 2026, it will become a requirement that relevant bodies determine the value of all existing and new TLR1 and TLR 2 payments based on the proportion of the TLR the teacher is undertaking - i.e. the proportion of the full-time equivalent responsibility.

 The pro-rata principle does not apply to any TLR3 award.

 Special educational needs (SEN) allowances